 Is Trump going to prison?
 What to know about the possible sentence after his conviction

-Washington — Former President Donald Trump was found guilty on all charges in his New York "hush money" trial on Thursday, and the judge will soon determine whether a former president should be imprisoned for a felony conviction for the first time.
+Washington — Former President Donald Trump was found guilty on all charges in his New York "hush money" trial on Thursday, and the judge overseeing the case will soon venture into uncharted territory to determine whether a former president should be imprisoned for a felony conviction for the first time.

 Trump was found guilty of falsifying business records to conceal a $130,000 payment to adult film star Stormy Daniels to buy her silence before the 2016 presidential election.
 The jury in Manhattan returned its guilty verdict after a trial that stretched six weeks and featured more than 20 witnesses.